tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 Returning from a subroutine is done with `00EE`, and it does this by removing ("popping") the last address from the stack and setting the PC to it.

-### `3XNN`, `4XNN`, `5XY0` and `9XY0`: Skip
+### `3XNN`, `4XNN`, `5XY0` and `9XY0`: Skip conditionally

-These instructions do the same thing: They either do nothing, or they skip one two-byte instruction (increment PC by 2).
-If you didn't increment PC in the "fetch" stage above, they will obviously increment PC by either 4 or 2.
+These instructions do the same thing: They either do nothing, or they skip one two-byte instruction (increment PC by 2) if some condition is true.
+(If you didn't increment PC in the "fetch" stage above, they will obviously increment PC by either 4 or 2.)

+Or, put another way, they execute the next instruction if and only if the condition is _not_ true.
+Since these conditional branch instructions can only skip one instruction, they're usually followed by a jump/call (`1NNN`/`2NNN`) instruction which jumps to the actual "`if` code block" that should be executed if the condition _is_ true.

 `3XNN` will skip one instruction if the value in `VX` is equal to `NN`, and `4XNN` will skip if they are _not_ equal.

-`5XY0` skips if the values in `VX` and `VY` are equal, while `9XY0` skips if they are not equal.
+`5XY0` skips if the values in `VX` and `VY` are equal, while `9XY0` skips if they are *not* equal.

-Since these conditional branch instructions can only skip one instructions, they're usually followed by a jump/call (`1NNN`/`2NNN`) instruction.

 ### `6XNN`: Set